 Click Save template.

-When you delete a custom template, any automatic schedules for that template will also be deleted.
-You'll still keep any previously generated report of that custom template.
+When you delete a custom template, any automatic schedules for that template are also deleted.
+Previously generated report from that custom template is kept.

 1